Flow Configuration

 At setup time the installer binds the slot to a concrete storage connection.

-For end-user installations, the authored prefix becomes a private effective root such as installations/<profile-id>/reports until the installer explicitly saves another root in bindings.<slot>.config.root.
+For end-user installations, the authored prefix becomes a private effective root such as installations/<installation-id>/reports until the installer explicitly saves another root in bindings.<slot>.config.root.

 Persisted blob writes and runtime resource pickers both reuse that same effective root automatically when they point at :slot :archive.